nautobot/nautobot/docs/configuration.md

 ---

-#### PAGINATE_COUNT
+#### MAINTENANCE_MODE

-Default: 50
+Default: False

-Determine how many objects to display per page within each list of objects.
+Setting this to True will display a "maintenance mode" banner at the top of every page.

 ---